Work and volunteer in Australia FAQ

 Can I stay longer?

-A WHM visa only lasts 12 months, but if you meet certain criteria (including doing three months of eligible work, such as farm work, in parts of rural or northern Australia), you have the option to apply for another 12-month visa, which means you can stay in Australia for a total of two years.
+A Working Holiday Maker visa only lasts 12 months, but if you meet certain criteria (including doing three months of eligible work, such as farm work, in parts of rural or northern Australia), you have the option to apply for another 12-month visa, which means you can stay in Australia for a total of two years.
 Recent changes, however, have just made an Australian working holiday even better: from 1 July 2019, you will be able to extend your stay for a third year.
-Read more about how you can stay in Australia for three years on a Working Holiday visa.
+Read more about how you can stay in Australia for three years on a Work and Holiday visa.

 What should I do if I have overstayed my Working Holiday visa?